PrideLee/img2tab-Chineses-character/README.md

 - Step1.
 Transform the pdf file to image(.png).
 - Step2.
 Clip the image and extract the table we want to recognize, which recognize by interaction.
 - Step3.
-Adjust the skew image, based on four point perspective algorithm.
+Adjust the skew image, based on four points perspective algorithm.
 - Step4.
-Point by point scanning to detect the lines (Hough transformation do not work in many situtation).
+Point by point scanning to detect the lines (Hough transformation do not work in many situations).
 - Step5.
 Parse the image and segment the table to each grid.
 - Step6.
 Recognize the character of each grid by tesseract.
 - Step7.
 Save the final results as CSV files.